Improving the Transferability of Adversarial Attacks on Face Recognition with Diverse Parameters Augmentation: Experiments

 \textbf{DPA achieves superior black-box performance under JPEG compression.} JPEG compression is a widely adopted method for image compression during transmission, and it also serves as a defense mechanism against adversarial examples.
 To evaluate the effectiveness of our proposed attack under JPEG compression, we employ MobileFace as the surrogate model and IRSE50 as the victim model.
 We assess the attack performance on the LFW and CelebA-HQ datasets, with the results presented in \cref{fig:jpeg_compress_study}.
 These results indicate that our proposed attack method consistently outperforms the baseline attack methods across varying levels of JPEG compression, thereby underscoring the robustness of our proposed attack method under such conditions.

 \textbf{DPA demonstrates better black-box performance compared to the parameter-based augmented adversarial attack.} The LGV method is an effective parameter-based augmented adversarial attack technique designed to enhance transferability.
 Our proposed attack incorporates parameter augmentation, making LGV an appropriate baseline.
 We selected MobileFace as the surrogate model and generated adversarial examples on the LFW dataset.
 The results are presented in \cref{tab:compare_w_param_aug_method}. \cref{tab:compare_w_param_aug_method} clearly shows that our proposed attack outperforms the baseline, further validating the effectiveness of our method.
+The primary limitation of LGV stems from its random selection of one model per iteration, which introduces instability and adversely impacts black-box ASR \cite{mim, vt}.
+Furthermore, LGV suffers from a lack of diverse initialization parameters.
+These shortcomings significantly impair the overall ASR performance of LGV.

 \textbf{DPA achieves superior black-box performance on FR models trained with various algorithms.} In order to substantiate the effectiveness of our proposed attack method across various FR models, we conducted additional experiments using BSR \cite{bsr} as the Baseline and FaceNet as the surrogate model.
-These experiments adhered to the same settings detailed in \cref{tab:compare_lfw_f}.
+These experiments adhered to the same settings detailed in \cref{tab:compare_lfw_f} \textit{in the supplementary}.
 The ASR across multiple FR models is illustrated in \cref{fig:compare_study_more_fr_models}.
-As shown in \cref{fig:compare_study_more_fr_models}, the ASR of the adversarial examples generated by our proposed method exceeds that of the Baseline, thereby reinforcing the efficacy of our proposed attack method.
+As shown in \cref{fig:compare_study_more_fr_models}, the ASR of the adversarial examples generated by our proposed method exceeds that of the Baseline, thereby reinforcing the efficacy of our proposed method.